Skip to Content

 Mid-Range: BED Nimman

-This lovely little hotel has everything you need, including great views of the mountains and the city.
+This lovely little hotel has everything you need, including great views of the mountains and the city on higher floors.
 It is in the Nimman area, so you’re close to everything too.
 It also has a pool to cool off in after a long day exploring temples in the Old City.

 Luxury: Akyra Manor Chiang Mai

 We stayed here during our time in Chiang Mai and loved it!
 Hands-down this is where to stay in Chiang Mai.
 It has a stunning rooftop pool overlooking the city and mountains ahead.
-They also have luxurious rooms complete with a large, soaking tub as your balcony.
-They also have “make your own cocktails”, pillow sprays, a full minibar, and a pillow menu.
-Akyra Manor also includes breakfast at their famous Italics restaurant.
+They also have luxurious suites complete with a large, soaking tub on your balcony.
+They also had “make your own cocktails”, pillow sprays, a full minibar, and a pillow menu when we were there.
+Akyra Manor also includes breakfast at their famous Italics restaurant (if you book that option).
 And let me tell you, it was quite a spread each morning!
 We never felt more luxurious, and it was surprisingly affordable!

 Chiang Mai Old City Hotels